-This blog post lists all open textbooks published in Helda Open Books during 2019–2022.
+This blog post lists all open textbooks published in Helda Open Books during 2019–2023.
 Among the faculties, the most active HOB publishers have been the Faculty of Social Sciences, the Faculty of Arts, the Faculty of Theology and the Faculty of Educational Sciences.
-If you notice any deficiencies in the list, please comment in the message box below or contact us.
 If you are considering the open access publishing of a textbook, read this blog post about HOB publishing.
 [This article was updated in March 13, 2023.]

 The Think Open blog posts had two main themes in December 2021 and January 2022: (1) the articles looked at the key topics of open science in 2021, and (2) the articles highlighted a wide range of open access books published in the University of Helsinki’s Helda Open Books.

 ”The literary reviews are extensive and provide valuable up-to-date information on clinically relevant topics.
 It seemed frustrating to think that they would be left for internal use only in education.
 The Editori platform provided just the right environment for publishing articles, and this led to the creation of a new publication”, says Laura Hokkanen, editor-in-chief of Neuropsy Open journal.
 Neuropsy Open brings literature reviews written in special psychologist training to a wider readership.